jingweio/Action_Recognition_using_Visual_Attention/README.md

 # Action_Recognition_using_Visual_Attention

 <b>Update (August 16, 2017)</b> TensorFlow Implementation of [Action Recognition using Visual Attention](https://arxiv.org/abs/1511.04119) which introduces an attention based action recognition discriminator.
-The model inputed with a video will shifts its attention along the frames, labels each frame, and selects the merging label with the highest frequency of occurance as the fina label of the video.
+The model inputed with a video will shift its attention along the frames, label each frame, and select the merging label with the highest frequency of occurance as the final label of the video.

 <br/>